VS Code Extension

 Right-click a folder

-In the Explorer panel, right-click any folder and select Tree Mapper: Generate Snapshot.
-A progress notification appears.
+In Explorer, right-click any folder → Tree Mapper: Generate Snapshot.
+Pick your files.

 Get your snapshot